Venzory/Venzory/docs/product/MVP_FLOW_STATUS_REPORT.md

-# Remcura V2 MVP Flow Status Report
+# Venzory MVP Flow Status Report

 **Generated:** November 18, 2025
 **Purpose:** Clear, global picture of what works and what needs attention for MVP